How do you know how much weight to gain?

-Not every gains exactly the same amount and how much weight gain you need depends on various factors, including your pre-pregnancy weight and body mass index (BMI).
+Not everyone gains exactly the same amount and how much weight gain you need depends on various factors, including your pre-pregnancy weight and body mass index (BMI).
 Your health and your baby's health also play a role.
-Work with your doctor to determine what's right for you.
+Being overweight or underweight during pregnancy can both have adverse effects.
+In the first few prenatal appointments, you should try to work with your doctor or midwife to determine what's right for you.

 Get updates on your baby's development and your body's changes when you sign up for our pregnancy alerts.

 The Institute of Medicine (IOM) recommendations for BMI and weight gain are: